-|Who wants hamburger?||Gustavo Henrique dos Santos (32)|
+|Who wants hamburger?||Gustavo Henrique dos Santos (113)|

-|Gameplay||How well the game mechanics work (player controls, game action, interface, etc.)||3.5|
+|Gameplay||How well the game mechanics work and the game plays.||3.5|

-|Personal Slant||How much you personally like the game, regardless of other attributes||3.3|
+|Personal Slant||A personal rating of the game, regardless of other attributes||3.3|

 |Sound / Music||The quality of the sound effects and/or music composition||3.0|

 Critic ReviewsMobyRanks are listed below.
 You can read here for more information about MobyRank.

-All Game Guide
+All Game Guide (1998)

 An excellent port of the 1982 Bally/Midway arcade classic, BurgerTime for the NES is actually a little faster than its coin-op counterpart, making it a little more enjoyable.

-The Video Game Critic
+The Video Game Critic (May 22, 2007)

 The crisp graphics and toe-tapping soundtrack are terrific, but the controls certainly could be more forgiving.
 You need to perfectly line up your chef with the platforms to walk across them, and it's easy to get hung up just as evil processed meat products are converging.
 It's also annoying how enemies tend to respawn near the edge of the screen without warning.
 Still, Burgertime is timeless fun, and its deceptively simple gameplay will give even the most seasoned gamers fits.